puttockh/timejars-privacy/README.md

 We do not use analytics, advertising, or third party tracking of any kind.

-If you have any questions please contact: [your email]
+If you have any questions please contact: [puttockh@gmail.com]